-- 92. Watch effort at each VP was translated from measurements of time (hours and minutes) and calibrated against the percentage of total annual flight activity that was theoretically observed.
+94. Watch effort at each VP was translated from measurements of time (hours and minutes) and calibrated against the percentage of total annual flight activity that was theoretically observed.
 This was achieved with reference to the analyses on temporal patterns in flight activity presented above.
 These analyses provide an estimate, both for breeding and for non-breeding birds, of the percentage of the total annual flight activity that occurs on average in each part of a day at each stage of the season.
 Thus, these analyses enable account to be taken of the variations in the 'value' of watch effort expended at different times of the day and the season.
 Separate calculations were made of watch effort for flight activity by breeding birds and by non-breeding birds.
-For ease of reference the measure of effort used is referred to here as 'percentage effort', e.g. '1% effort' means that 1% of the annual flight activity was theoretically observed. - 93.
-The watch effort expended at a given VP only applies to relatively close by where the flights are witnessed.
-To calculate the effective watch effort beyond this the reduction in flight detectability with distance and viewing conditions (e.g. poor weather) need to be taken into account.
+For ease of reference the measure of effort used is referred to here as 'percentage effort', e.g. '1% effort' means that 1% of the annual flight activity was theoretically observed.

+95. The watch effort expended at a given VP only applies to the visible area that is sufficiently close to a VP for all flight activity to be detected..
+To calculate the effective watch effort beyond this the reduction in flight detectability with distance and viewing conditions

+(e.g. poor weather) need to be taken into account.
 This was done with reference to the results from the distance detection analyses.
 The effective effort from each VP was calculated for a series of four concentric distance zones from the VP.
-These were: 0-0.5 km, 0.5-1km, 1-2km and 2-3km.
+These were: 0-0.5 km, 0.5-1 km, 1-2 km and 2-3 km.
 Separate calculations were made for watch effort conducted in 'excellent', 'good', 'poor' and 'very poor' viewing conditions (defined above in 'Distance detection analyses').
 For observations from focal watch VPs (but not generic VPs) separate calculations to take account of distance detection effects were required for inbound, outbound and 'fly-by' flights, because these had different distance detection functions (Fig. 18).